scando1993/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 ## Data visualization and GPIO control

-Finally, open ThingsBoard Web UI.
+Finally, open Pacificsoft Web UI.
 You can access this dashboard by logging in as a tenant administrator.

 In case of local installation (if the demo data was added during TB installation):